Boot-Error/Sentience/events_brochure.md

 # Capture the Flag

-CTF is an event which provides a platform for participants to work out on real world scenarios like malware analysis ¸pretesting, system administration.
+CTF is an event which provides a platform for participants to work out on real world scenarios like malware analysis ¸pentesting, system administration.
 The game is played in team of four players where each team is provided with a real world scenario along with a system where they need to seek out a solution which promotes next level.
 Each level